Applying for Admission

 Students who have completed a master’s degree and who wish to take courses to meet qualiﬁcations for State licensure or certiﬁcations may also be permitted to take courses as non-degree students.
 These non-degree students may take more than six hours if a deﬁciency plan, signed by the speciﬁc program director, has been completed and is on ﬁ le in the Graduate Admission’s Office.

 Non-degree students are not eligible for institutional ﬁnancial aid.

-Unless a waiver is obtained from the Dean of the Graduate School, a former student who has not been enrolled in graduate courses at UMHB for two consecutive semesters (excluding summer) must apply for readmission to the Graduate School and to the graduate program he/she wishes to pursue.
-Resubmission of transcript(s) is not required, however the application fee must be resubmitted.
+A former student who has not been enrolled in graduate courses at UMHB for two consecutive semesters (excluding summer) and who is otherwise eligible for readmission must apply for readmission to the Graduate School and to the graduate program he/she wishes to pursue.

-A senior undergraduate student who has an overall GPA of 3.00 or higher and who lacks twelve or fewer hours toward graduation may enroll for six or fewer graduate hours with submission of a graduate application and acceptance into the graduate program and approval of the graduate program director.
+A senior undergraduate student who has an overall GPA of 3.00 or higher and who lacks twelve or fewer hours toward graduation may enroll for six or fewer graduate hours with submission of a graduate application and acceptance into the graduate program.
 At no time may an undergraduate student be enrolled in graduate classes without also being enrolled in undergraduate classes.
 Petition for any exceptions must be made through the Dean of the Graduate School.